-Samosa – A triangular Pastry Filled With Spiced Meat or Vegetables
+Samosa – A triangular Pastry Filled With Vegetables

 A samosa or samoosa is a fried or baked dish with a savory filling, such as spiced potatoes, onions, peas, lentils, or minced meat (lamb, beef, or chicken).
 Pine nuts can also be added.